Tszyu overcomes early knockdown to drop Biggs and claim Aussie title

 Nikita Tszyu overcame a first-round knockdown and dropped Dylan Biggs in the fifth to claim the Australian super-welterweight title in Newcastle on Wednesday night.

-Tszyu, now unbeaten in eight professional fights, powered past the more experienced but younger Biggs in an entertaining headline fight at Newcastle Entertainment Centre.
+Tszyu, now unbeaten in eight professional fights, powered past the more experienced but younger Biggs in an entertaining headline act at Newcastle Entertainment Centre.

 The bout was scheduled for 10 rounds but the referee called it after Biggs copped a beating in the fourth and more punishment again in the fifth when he was knocked to the canvas.